yumna-khan/scRNA-seq-analysis/README.md

 Based on these metrics, cells were filtered to retain high-quality cells with `percent.mt < 10, nFeature_RNA > 200, and nFeature_RNA < 4000`.
 A new Seurat object containing only filtered cells was then created for downstream analysis.

 ### 3. Normalization & Scaling
+Prior to normalization, the filtered Seurat object was transferred to a high-performance computing (HPC) environment for efficient processing.
+Normalization was performed using the `SCTransform` method implemented in the Seurat package.
+SCTransform performs normalization, scaling, and variance stabilization in a single step using a regularized negative binomial regression model, which accounts for sequencing depth and technical variability (Hafemeister & Satija, 2019).

+During normalization, unwanted sources of technical variation were regressed out using the `vars.to.regress` parameter.
+Highly variable genes (HVGs) were identified using `variable.features.n = 3000`, and the `method = "glmGamPoi"` option was used to improve computational efficiency during model fitting (Choudhary et al., 2023).

+SCTransform normalization was executed on the HPC using an R script submitted via a shell job script.

 ### 4. Clustering